Children and COVID-19: What to Know

 What do we know about children and COVID-19?

 We are continually learning with this new virus.
 It does appear that healthy children are less seriously affected by it.
-There are exceptions for children with underlying medical conditions, and South Carolina recently had its first pediatric death due to COVID-19.
+There are exceptions for children with underlying medical conditions.

 What about the multisystem inflammatory syndrome?